OlzhasZhorayev/Reproducibility-Package-Skills/README.md

 World Bank.
 The data were collected by the project team.
 For detailed information on data collection please refer to the **Database Construction** section and **Appendix A** of the paper.

 **Statement about Rights**

 •	☑ I certify that the author(s) of the manuscript have legitimate access to and permission to use the data used in this manuscript.
 •	☐ I certify that the author(s) of the manuscript have documented permission to redistribute/publish the data contained within this replication package.
 Appropriate permission are documented in the LICENSE.txt file.

 **Data Access Note**
-All data used in this project are **temporarily embargoed by the authors**.
+All data used in this project are available upon request to the authors.
 The data are **included in a private GitHub repository for authorized replicators**.
-Public release is expected in the future.

 ---